-- 4.17 Greenspace can also play an important role in helping to restore natural functions of rivers, including: - making space for channel restoration / movement and morphological enhancement; - buffering and, - improving riparian vegetation, contributing to the development of habitat networks. - 4.18 As part of the region's 'green infrastructure' it can also make a substantial contribution to sustainable water and flood management by: - improving the infiltration and water retention capacity of the catchment (as opposed to 'hard' infrastructure); - slowing flows and reducing the amount of surface water reaching rivers; and - providing safe space for restoration of natural floodplain processes, reducing the need for new 'hard' flood defences and attenuating downstream impacts of flood events.
+- 4.17 Greenspace can also play an important role in helping to restore natural functions of rivers, including: - making space for channel restoration / movement and morphological enhancement; - buffering watercourses from the effects of diffuse pollution; - improving riparian vegetation, contributing to the development of habitat networks. - 4.18 As part of the region's 'green infrastructure' it can also make a substantial contribution to sustainable water and flood management by: - improving the infiltration and water retention capacity of the catchment (as opposed to 'hard' infrastructure); - slowing flows and reducing the amount of surface water reaching rivers; and - providing safe space for restoration of natural floodplain processes, reducing the need for new 'hard' flood defences and attenuating downstream impacts of flood events.